MihaMarkocic/cloudservices/AWS/ip_multicast/README.md

     ```
     aws ec2 delete-transit-gateway-multicast-domain --transit-gateway-multicast-domain-id tgw-mcast-domain-12345
     ```
-4. destroy the infrastructure/resources created with Terraform using `terraform destroy`.
+4. Destroy the infrastructure/resources created with Terraform using `terraform destroy`.
 By this time, no associations to AWS CLI created resources should remain.
 5. Finally, delete the transit gateway.
     ```
     aws ec2 delete-transit-gateway --transit-gateway-id tgw-12345